-Two commercially available TlBr salts (Aldrich-Sigma and Merck, in alphabetical order), with nominal purity of 99.99%, were used as the raw salt for crystal growths.
-In this work, the crystals were named salt 1 and salt 2, but for the sake of business ethics, the results presented here do not identify their origin.
+Two commercially available TlBr salts (Merck and Sigma-Aldrich, in alphabetical order), with nominal purity of 99.99%, were used as the raw salt for crystal growths.
+In this work, the crystals were named Salt 1 and Salt 2, but, for the sake of business ethics, the results presented here do not identify their origin.
 TlBr crystals were grown by the vertical Bridgman technique, using quartz tubes as crucibles in vacuum atmosphere.
-Preliminary, the quartz tubes were submitted to a chemical treatment.
-The tubes were previously washed with a cleaning agent solution (Extran MA 02, Merck) and, then, filled with a solution of hydrofluoric acid (5 per cent v/v); after 20 minutes, the tubes were rinsed three times with demineralized water.
-Subsequently, the quartz tubes were submitted to a thermal treatment at 250 °C to avoid the adhesion of the crystals on the walls of the tubes.
-Afterward, the TlBr salt was introduced into one tube, evacuated to $10^{-6}$ Torr and sealed off.
-The tube with TlBr was mounted into the vertical Bridgman furnace where the TlBr was melted at a temperature of 560 °C. Crystals around 20 mm diameter and 60 mm long were obtained, with a growth rate of 1 mm/h.
+Preliminarily, the quartz tubes were submitted to a chemical treatment.
+The tubes were previously washed with a cleaning agent solution (Extran MA 02, Merck) and, then, filled with a solution of hydrofluoric acid (5 per cent v/v); after 5 minutes, the tubes were rinsed three times with demineralized water.
+Subsequently, the quartz tubes were submitted to a thermal treatment at 650°C to avoid the adhesion of the crystals on the walls of the tubes.
+Afterward, the TlBr salt was introduced into one tube, evacuated to 10-6 Torr, and sealed off.
+The tube with TlBr was mounted into the vertical Bridgman furnace, where the TlBr was melted at a temperature of 550°C. Crystals of around 20 mm diameter and 60 mm length were obtained, with a growth rate of 1 mm/h.
 Following the same procedure, the crystals were grown repeatedly (three times) for purification.
-In this procedure the impurities tend to migrate to the extremities of the crystal during the growth, due to the segregation of impurities along the crystal.
-Thus, a better purity is expected to be found in the middle region.
-For each re-growth, the quartz tube was opened and two slice samples were taken from the crystals (Fig. 1).
-The "TOP" region refers to the upper ingot extremity (~5 mm), where most of the impurities migrate and it was taken for chemical analysis.
-The "MIDDLE" region was considered the prime region (~35 mm thick) of the crystal, assuming that a good uniformity in the impurity concentrations exists in the middle region of the ingot.
-Samplings (2 x 0.65 mm thick slices) were taken, adjacently, from the middle of the crystal, for chemical analysis and detector preparation.
-The "BOTTOM" corresponds to the lower ingot extremity, which has the cone shape (~ 20 mm thick).
+In this procedure, the impurities tend to migrate to the extremities of the crystal during the growth, due to the segregation of impurities along the crystal.
+Thus, better purity is expected to be found in the middle region.
+For each regrowth, the quartz tube was opened and two slice samples were taken from the crystals (Figure 1).
+The first sample migrated and it was taken for chemical analysis.
+The second sample was taken from the middle region of the ingot "middle," exactly 1.3 mm from the crystal middle, a region considered the prime region (~35 mm thick) of the crystal, assuming that good uniformity in the impurity concentrations exists in the middle region of the ingot.
+Samples $(2 \times 0.65 \text{ mm thick slices})$ were taken, adjacently, from the middle of the crystal, for chemical analysis and detector preparation.
+The "bottom" corresponds to the lower ingot extremity, which is coneshaped (~20 mm thick).

-A small amount of 50 mg were taken from the "TOP" region and the two 0.65 mm samplings of "MIDDLE" region to identify and determine the concentration of impurities present in each region.
+A small amount of 50 mg was taken from the "top" region and the two 0.65 mm samplings of the "middle" region were used to identify and determine the concentration of impurities present in each region.